gomorpheus/morpheus-docs/provisioning/library/library.rst

 Overview
 --------

-The Library section is used to add virtual images as custom instances to the provisioning catalog.
-The Library Section is composed of:
+The Library section is used to add Virtual Images as custom Instance Types to the provisioning catalog.
+The Library section is composed of:

 * Instance Types
 * Layouts